Image: AI generated

 | FuncSpec | Custom functions — logic that can’t be expressed as CRUD |

-| Hurl | Test scenarios — runtime verification |
+| Hurl | Test scenarios — smoke, scenario, invariant trichotomy |

-| STML | Frontend — page structure and data binding |
+| STML | Frontend — Semantic Template Markup Language (data-* attribute-based HTML) |

 Eight of the ten are industry standards (OpenAPI, SQL, sqlc, Rego, Mermaid, Hurl, YAML).
 Only SSaC and STML are DSLs created by yongol.
 What the AI must learn from scratch is minimized.